Thu, 18th May, 2023

 The reason we recommend this is set up as early as possible, is because the two trafficking platforms operate in very different ways and capture and present data differently.
 Setting up GA4 now will enable you to parallel track the data in the two platforms, whilst you get used to the new layout and measurements in GA4.

-Starting this month (in March), Google will configure a GA4 account for current UA account holders with a few basic settings consistent with the existing Universal Analytics property; this includes certain conversion events, Google Ads links and existing website tags.
+Google will configure a GA4 account for current UA account holders with a few basic settings consistent with the existing Universal Analytics property; this includes certain conversion events, Google Ads links and existing website tags.
 Enhanced Measurement will be configured to match only some of your Universal Analytics settings; review these settings to ensure that they match your needs.

 We’re here to help.